silkylogs/cambridge-pseudocode-interpreter/pseudocode_doc.md

 Comments are preceded by two forward slashes `//`.
 The comment continues until the end of the line.
 For multi-line comments, each line is preceded by `//`.

+Interpretation of code stops from when the comment token is encountered, up to the newline character.

 An example of a program with valid commenting:
 ```
 // this procedure swaps